PriNova/nebulaflow/future-enhancements.md

 ### Sidebar Collapse Controls – Accessibility and UX Polish

 ### CLI Approval Sidebar Auto-Expand – Dependency and Contract Polish

+### RightSidebar Auto-Follow – Behavior, Tests, and UX Follow-ups

+- Goal: Make the auto-follow active-node behavior explicit, test-backed, and aligned with the broader tool/SDK surface without changing current semantics.
+- What:
+  - Document the immutability expectation for `executingNodeIds` (always replace with a new `Set` when membership changes) wherever that state is produced, so the `singleActiveNodeId` memo in [RightSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/RightSidebar.tsx) remains reliable.
+  - Add focused tests around the auto-follow lifecycle to lock in behavior: manual accordion interaction disables auto-follow for the rest of the run, new `executionRunId` re-enables it, and `pendingApprovalNodeId` always wins over auto-follow when present.
+  - Clarify or, if needed, refine how the "primary" executing node is chosen when there are multiple executing nodes (e.g., engine-level tracking vs. relying on `Set` insertion order) and document that contract where `executingNodeIds` is derived.
+  - When ready to surface the SDK `Grep` `contextLines` enhancement in the NebulaFlow UI, extend `TOOL_KEYS.grep` in [RightSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/RightSidebar.tsx) to include `contextLines` so traces show when ripgrep is run with match context.
+  - Consider adding a small, explicit "Auto-follow" toggle in the RightSidebar header that reflects `autoFollowActiveNode` state and lets users re-enable it mid-run, keeping the current implicit behavior as the default.
+  - Treat vendored `amp-sdk.tgz` bumps as explicit SDK upgrades: ensure versioning/changelog notes remain in sync and run the usual dependency/security checks (e.g., `npm audit`) after updates.
+- Why: Encodes the new auto-follow behavior in tests and documentation, keeps the Grep tool display aligned with the upstream SDK contract, and makes auto-follow and SDK dependency behavior more discoverable and robust over time.

 - Goal: Tighten the auto-expand effect and document the `pending_approval` contract for Shell (CLI) nodes.
 - What: